-After making calibration adjustments, it is essential that you lock the calibration factors as described below.
-This stores the calibration factors in flash memory so that the instrument will retain its calibration when power is turned off.
+After making calibration adjustments, it is essential that you lock the calibration factors as described in the section titled "Locking the Calibration Factors" below.
+This will store the calibration factors in flash memory so that the instrument will retain its calibration when power is turned off.